 As is often the case in a small town, Captain Cook doesn't have a public transportation system that people use for their commute.

-In terms of college education, Captain Cook is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.58% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Captain Cook is somewhat higher than in the average US city of 21.84%: 26.58% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Captain Cook in 2022 was $39,062, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,248 for a family of four.
 However, Captain Cook contains both very wealthy and poor people as well.